elm/projects/roadmap.md

 ## Can I use Elm on servers?

-**No, and if we started today, this would still be a multi-year project.**
+**No, but it is an area of interest.**

-There is a great deal of excitement about Elm on servers.
-I think this is partially due to a couple common misconceptions about running the same language on the front-end and back-end:
+Many users would really like to run Elm on servers in a direct way.
+"Take Elm code and have it run on servers."
+I think this naive path seems promising due to a couple common misconceptions about running the same language on the front-end and back-end:

   * Folks want to share types.
 No more JSON!
 That *sounds* amazing, but what happens when a user keeps a tab open for a while?
 If you share types directly, changing types will break their code.
 Creating a serialization format that can evolve with your product is a very hard problem, [as elaborated upon here](notes/on-sharing-types.md), and simply “having types” does not solve it.